safeledger logo

 The UAE offers a wide range of business licenses depending on your activity type.
 Understanding these options can help you choose the right one for your business setup or expansion:

-• Trade License in UAE – the foundational permit required for most commercial and professional business activities.
+Trade License in UAE – the foundational permit required for most commercial and professional Trade License in UAE business activities.

-• Company Trade License – ideal for registering a full-fledged company in the UAE, whether on the mainland or in a free zone.
+Company Trade License – ideal for registering a full-fledged company in the UAE, whether on the mainland or in a free zone Company Trade License setup.

-• Commercial Trade License – perfect for businesses engaged in trading, importing, exporting, or distributing goods and services.
+Commercial Trade License – perfect for businesses engaged in trading, importing, exporting, or distributing goods and services under a Commercial Trade License.

-• Industrial Trade License – required for manufacturing, food processing, or any industrial-scale production activities.
+Industrial Trade License – required for manufacturing, food processing, or any industrial-scale production activities with an Industrial Trade License.

-• Grocery Trade License – essential for grocery stores, supermarkets, and food retail outlets selling daily staples and packaged food.
+Grocery Trade License – essential for grocery stores, supermarkets, and food retail outlets selling daily staples and packaged food under a Grocery Trade License.

-• Restaurant Trade License – specifically for restaurants, cafés, and dining establishments that serve food and beverages on-site.
+Restaurant Trade License – specifically for restaurants, cafés, and dining establishments that serve food and beverages on-site with a Restaurant Trade License.

-• Real Estate Trade License – for businesses engaged in real estate, property management, or commercial space leasing.
+Real Estate Trade License – for businesses engaged in real estate, property management, or commercial space leasing through a Real Estate Trade License.

 Pro Tip: Many food-related businesses require a combination of these licenses.
 For example, a supermarket might need both a Grocery and Commercial Trade License, while a food manufacturing unit may also need an Industrial Trade License.